-Step Down foster carers are often former residential care workers.
+Many Step Down foster carers were once former residential care workers.

 At the end of a 12-hour shift, I sit in my car and weep.

-Another carer said, ‘If I could have put children in my pocket at the end of the day, I would.
-That way, I know what I face the next day as other residential care workers cause the damage.
-They undo the work you have done.
-It becomes a vicious circle, and the kids become more frustrated.
-Eventually, they give up on me and feel I have let them down.
+‘If I could have put children in my pocket at the end of the day, I would.
+That way, I know what I will face the next day because other care workers cause the most damage.
+They undo my work with a child; it’s a vicious circle.
+The kids grow frustrated and eventually give up, and I feel I have let them down.
 I know it’s not me that has let them down; it’s the system.
 But children don’t know that.’

 Step Down foster care enables children to take each Step one day at a time.